Zoclee/xojo-drawsvg/README.md

 Installation
 ------------

-Simply copy the DrawSVG module from the project in the [source folder](https://github.com/Zoclee/xojo-drawsvg/tree/master/source) to your project.
+Simply copy the DrawSVG module from the project in the [source folder](https://github.com/Zoclee/xojo-drawsvg/tree/master/source) to your own project.

 Example Code
 ------------